Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Posterior contraction rates in global loss

-We first derive a general result based on an `empirical' (covariate-dependent) loss function, holding under minimal conditions on the data generating mechanism and under standard assumptions on the prior distribution resembling the well-understood ones for nonparametric Bayesian density estimation \cite{GGvdV00}.
-The result will constitute one of the key building blocks towards the more refined posterior contraction rates obtained in Sections \ref{Subsec:BoundGaussRates} - \ref{Subsec:PoissRates} below.
+We first derive a general result based on an `empirical' (covariate-dependent) loss function, holding under standard assumptions on the prior distribution resembling the well-understood ones for density estimation (\cite{GGvdV00}).
+This will constitute a key building block towards the more refined posterior contraction rates obtained in Sections \ref{Subsec:GaussRates} and \ref{Subsec:PoissRates} below.